Access token modification

 About modifying access tokens

 You can modify both client-side and server-side access tokens.
-Modifications are stored permanently in either the issued JWT for client-side tokens, or in the CTS for server-side access tokens.
+Modifications are stored permanently in the issued JWT for client-side tokens or in the CTS for server-side access tokens.
 You can also modify macaroons used in place of regular tokens.
-In this case, you implement the plugin to modify the key pairs in the token, and optionally, to add caveats.
-For more information, refer to the MacaroonToken interface.
+In this case, you implement the plugin to modify the key pairs in the token and, optionally, to add caveats.
+Learn more in MacaroonToken interface.

 When issuing modified access tokens, consider the following important points:

-• Removing or changing native properties may render the access token unusable.
+Removing or changing native properties could render the access token unusable.

-AM requires that certain native properties are present in the access token in order to consider it valid.
-Removing or modifying these properties may cause the OAuth 2.0 flows to break.
+AM requires that certain native properties are present in the access token to consider it valid.
+Removing or modifying these properties could cause the OAuth 2.0 flows to break.

 Native properties are marked in the AM Public API Javadoc with a warning about loss of functionality if they are edited or removed.

-Changes made to OAuth 2.0 access tokens directly impacts the size of the server-side tokens, or the size of the JSON web tokens (JWT) if client-side tokens are enabled.
+Changes made to OAuth 2.0 access tokens directly affects the size of the server-side tokens or the size of the JSON web tokens (JWT) if client-side tokens are enabled.

-You must ensure that the token size remains within your client or user-agent size limits.
+You must make sure the token size remains within your client or user-agent size limits.

 Example access token modification plugin